DANNYDEE93/Deployment4/README.md

 ### <ins>ISSUES:</ins>
 ___________________
 * Git Code: I tried to push my changes after I merged but realized I needed to fetch the changes in my main first to update the changes in both the remote and local repo.
 * Jenkis Installation: I was having trouble installing Jenkins because I was using an old code application that did not work anymore.
-I needed to go to Jenkins site and find the updated code to install on my EC2
+I needed to go to Jenkins site and find the updated code to install on my EC2.
+I had to remove the Jenkins packages that weren't working and clean my cache history for the working code to properly install the packages for Jenkins.
-* Nginx error: I realized I edited the config file to port 5000 but I did not include it in my security group to be utilized
+* Nginx error: I realized I edited the config file to port 5000 but I did not include it in my security group to be utilized.
+I was still having trouble

 ### <ins> **STEPS FOR WEB APPLICATION DEPLOYMENT** </ins>